Hints and tips - 10 minute read

-For extra support in using your actual examination calculator, Casio have a selection of tutorials, Texas Instruments have a number of resources and YouTube has a wealth of demonstrations for most calculators, just search the model and function to find examples.
+For extra support in using your actual examination calculator, Casio has a selection of tutorials, Numworks has a selection of tutorials, Texas Instruments has a number of resources and YouTube has a wealth of demonstrations for most calculators, just search the model and function to find examples.

 The reformed qualifications have an increased emphasis on mathematical modelling and understanding the limitations of these models.

-With whole families at home sharing equipment and bandwidth, practical investigations can also ease the pressure on technology and provide a break from screens.
+With limited equipment and/or bandwidth, practical investigations can also ease the pressure on technology and provide a break from screens.

 @OCRMaths #OCRmathsPuzzle from 21/02/2020